Home > Pet Insurance > Pet Insurance for Rabbits

 Microchipping is not a legal requirement for pet rabbits but it can be a valuable safety measure to identify your rabbit if it escapes or gets lost, helping to reunify you with your pet.

-Apart from rabbits, other exotic pets that can often be insured in Australia include reptiles (such as snakes, lizards and turtles), birds (including birds of prey) and small mammals (such as guinea pigs, ferrets and rodents).
+Apart from rabbits, other exotic pets that may be insurable in Australia include reptiles, birds and small mammals.